 DVD PLAYER WITH DELUXE SOUND

-The DVD player is a selectable function of the multi-featured audio system.
-The player unit contains DVD/CD/MP3/Bluetooth/AM-FM stereo radio.
-It also accepts portable audio player inputs and it also functions as an alarm clock.
+The DVD Player is a selectable function of the multi-featured audio system.
+The player unit contains DVD/CD, MP3, AM/FM, USB, and Bluetooth Stereo.
+It also accepts portable audio player inputs and functions as an alarm clock.